sriganesh/hn-live/README.md

 - `⌘/Ctrl + K` - Search all HN content
 - `ESC` - Close story view or return to feed

+## Development Notes

+Hey!
+I'm primarily a backend developer who loves building things.
+This project started as a way to browse HN the way I personally enjoy - with a clean, terminal-like interface and real-time updates.

+The design is intentionally minimalist, inspired by both HN's simplicity and old-school terminal UIs.
+Since I'm not a designer by trade, I built it based on how I like to browse HN - but I'm always open to suggestions for improvements!

+What made this project possible was the amazing AI tooling available today.
+As someone more comfortable with backend work, tools like Claude and ChatGPT were invaluable in helping me debug frontend issues and implement UI features.
+They really helped bridge the gap between my backend expertise and frontend needs.

+These AI tools have been game-changing for someone like me - they complement my existing skills and help me ship full-stack projects that I wouldn't have attempted before.
+While they don't replace proper engineering knowledge, they're incredible at helping you learn and implement things outside your core expertise.

+The implementation here reflects my current understanding of frontend development and the solutions I've learned along the way - both through AI assistance and general research.
+There might be more efficient or elegant ways to accomplish some things, but I've focused on making it work reliably with the knowledge and tools at hand.
+I'm always learning and open to better approaches!

 ## Development

 ```bash